top of page

 Tigger perked up.
 “You mean even the emotions that make us feel, uh, uncomfortable?”

 “Especially those,” I said.
 “When I used to feel depressed or anxious, I’d hide from it with short-term fixes—drinking to escape my emotions, making big purchases to try and ‘buy’ my way out of depression—anything to avoid the feelings.
 But those didn’t solve anything.
 In fact, they brought more problems into my life.
-Now, I embrace my emotions, even when they’re tough.
-And guess what?
-That first step of facing them is incredibly empowering.”

 Pooh’s Friends’ Takeaways

 Tigger scratched his head thoughtfully.
 “So, if I’m feeling restless and out of control, I could pause and say, ‘Hey, Tigger, you’re feeling extra bouncy today.
-Let’s grab a warrior tool, direct that energy into something productive, and turn it into a Big Win.’”
+Let’s grab a warrior tool, channel that energy into something productive, and turn it into a Big Win.’”

 Step 3: Take Action on Your Emotions